kubil6y/2dphysics/notes/math.md

 Provides greater accuracy than Implicit Euler and less memory usage when simulating a **large number of particles**.

+Verlet integration is useful because it directly relates the force to the position, rather than solving the problem using velocities...
+Sometimes, instability can arise when multiple constraining forces act on each particle.

+If you want to simulate cloth, fluid things.
+Verlet integration is a better choice.

 4. Runge-Kutta Integration:

 This Runge-Kutta is a family of integrations, named after German physicists Carl Runge and Martin Kutta.
 The RK4 is the most popular implementation.
 It accumulates error is on the order of the **fourth** derivative.
 This makes RK4 very accurate.
 Much more accurate than Euler, which is only first order.